DanielCPLau/MTS-UCSD-App/README.md

-# San Diego & UCSD Metro App
+# Triton Transit

+## Metro app for UCSD students to see both UCSD & San Diego Bus lines
 ## As accurate as can be

 ## View bus stops near your location